...

 What is Teen Group Therapy?

-Group therapy is a form of psychotherapy where a small group of individuals meet regularly to discuss and explore their issues under the guidance of a trained therapist.
-For teens, these groups typically consist of peers who are facing similar challenges, whether it’s anxiety, depression, social issues, or family problems.
+Group therapy is a type of therapy where a small group of individuals meets regularly to discuss and explore their issues under the guidance of a trained therapist.
+For teens, these groups typically consist of peers who are facing similar challenges, whether it’s mental health disorders, social issues, or family problems.
+It’s especially useful for teens struggling with common adolescent behaviors such as social anxiety, peer pressure, and emotional struggles.

 Key Elements of Group Therapy